If you’re wondering what it’s like in Brussels at night, then let me tell you.

 Chocolate and confectionery is one of Belgium’s greatest draws.
 In fact, the praline was invented right here in Brussels!

 What this means is that there are a number of chocolate shops that stay open late in order to pull in more chocolate lovers, both local and foreign alike.

-By visiting one of these chocolate shops late at night, you’ll see less crowds and a more relaxed approach to chocolate shopping.
+By visiting one of these chocolate shops late at night, you’ll see less crowds and a more relaxed approach to souvenir shopping.